 Paris, France made water services fully public in 2010, ending water management P3s with Suez Lyonnaise des Eaux and Veolia Environnement.
 The corporations had almost total control over operations, there was little transparency, and rates more than doubled between 1990 and 2003.
-Now, C\$47 million in corporate profits is reinvested in operations.
+Now, C\$47 million that had previously gone to corporate profits is being reinvested in operations.
 Rates have dropped, and there is better coordination of water production, distribution and treatment.
 The service now meets environmental, economic and social objectives that were not possible under privatization.